Rescue efforts resume at collapse site; demolition planned

 Heavy equipment in the rubble pile caused vibrations, according to Nacheman.
 Rain has also been entering exposed parts of the building, saturating items and adding weight to the floors.

-Covering parts of the structure to prevent further water damage or tearing down the building risks additional loss of life because those steps would require sending people back inside, Nacheman said.
-Demolition would also add debris on top of areas that have already been cleared of rubble.

 Peter Milián is a cousin of Marcus Guara, who died along with his wife, Anaely Rodriguez, and their two children, 10-year-old Lucia Guara and 4-year-old Emma Guara.
-Milián said he understands why the rescue work had to be temporarily halted and is confident search efforts will continue.
+Milián said he understood why the rescue work had to be temporarily halted.

 “I mean, they’ve done everything they can.
 But we trust the people that are on the ground.
 And obviously, they’ve got to do what’s best for their people, right?
 Because it is a dangerous situation,” he said.